 Collecting delinquent dues can be a headache, which is why a lot of HOAs turn to professional services for help.
 An HOA collections agency can do all the work for you.
 Of course, their services come with a price.
 More often than not, it involves taking a chunk out of the collected amount for themselves.

 6. File a Lawsuit

-Depending on your state laws, you may be allowed to sue the delinquent homeowner for unpaid assessments.
+Depending on your state laws, you may be allowed to sue the delinquent homeowner for unpaid dues.
 Your association can settle the debt by taking the amount from the said homeowner’s wages or bank account.
 You can even take them to a small claims court.

 7. Place an HOA Lien or Foreclosure

 Usually, an HOA can place a homeowner association lien on the delinquent resident’s property.
 Liens do not cause a lot of trouble for homeowners at first.
 However, liens will become an issue when they attempt to sell their home or refinance their mortgage.
 Associations can even foreclose on the lien, depending on what state laws and the HOA governing documents permit.